Paddle board don’ts

 For those with epoxy paddle boards, be sure you know how to properly strap your paddle board to your car’s roof.

 5. Paddling in shallow/rocky waters

 Always be aware of the area you’re paddling.
 Be careful when paddling across shallow waters (or try to avoid all together).
 Rocks will damage your epoxy paddle boards.
 For those with inflatable paddle boards, you still need to be cautious in shallow waters because rocks will scratch your fins and the bottom of board.
+Try to use your paddle board paddle to push yourself away from hazards that could potentially damage your board.
 The same precautions should be noted if you plan on river paddling.